meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 When you BREAK also increase Minimum Stress by 1

 #### EXPERIENCE
 Stress can be converted into XP to learn new Professions and Certifications.
 Must engage with Vice to convert/heal stress?
-Stress healing unreliable and takes multiple downtime sessions.
+Stress healing should be unreliable and takes multiple downtime sessions.
 During downtime you can convert Stress into XP, spend XP to upgrade skills as part of the Skill Training Downtime.

-Roll a d10, aiming for under total failed rolls for that skill.
-On a success, reset total to 0 and increase your skill by 1.
-On a failure reduce Experience by 1.
-Can only attempt 1 Skill per Downtime
+When using your vice to remove stress during Downtime, roll a d10.
+If its under your Stress, reduce stress to that amount (or your minimum stress) and gain that much XP.
+If the result is at or over your stress, reduce Stress by 1.

 ### LINKS (*Vast in the Dark*)
 You have HEART # of LINKS: relationships, core memories, motivations, ideals, aspirations.
 When you suffer something terrible, strike one out.
 It is lost forever.
 When all are lost, you BREAK and either: die, become an NPC, or wander towards the darkest corners of your own mind.